clarkfitzg/pems_fd/paper/paper.md

 [CalTrans Performance Measurement System](http://pems.dot.ca.gov/) (PEMS) http://pems.dot.ca.gov/ website.
-We chose Caltrans district 3, the San Francisco Bay Area, because this area contains many observations of high traffic activity.
+We chose Caltrans district 3, the San Francisco Bay Area, because this area contains many observations of high traffic activity and it's large enough to motivate the computational techniques.

 Each downloaded file represents one day of observations.
-There are around 10 million rows and 26 columns per file that take up about 90 - 100 MB each when compressed on disk.
+There are around 10 million rows and 26 columns per file that take up about 100 MB each when compressed on disk.
 Represented in memory as double precision floating point numbers each file will occupy about 2 GB of memory.
 This size becomes unwieldy with most programming languages.
-In total there were 284 files with 2.6 billion rows and 26 columns for a total of 68 billion data points.
+In total we considered 284 files with 2.6 billion rows and 26 columns for a total of 68 billion data points.
 This will take up 500+ GB if completely loaded into memory.
 This size motivated some new computational techniques.

-## Computational Techniques
+## Computation

-To analyze this data we need:

-- scalability
-- high throughput
-- an efficient interface into a data analysis language
+To analyze this data we need a computational approach that scales well.
+On the other hand, we need robust implementations of common statistical software and the capability of extending them in a high level language.

-Hive provides all of these things.
-Scalability and high throughput come through Hadoop's map reduce.
+Hive provides scalability and high throughput using Hadoop's map reduce.
 The POSIX concept of standard input, or `stdin`, provides an efficient interface into the R programming langauge.

 Hive directly processed the data files produced by PEMS.
 All we had